tayyaba-naz/revenue_Insight_in_the_hospitality_domain/README.md

-# revenue_Insight_in_the_hospitality_domain
+# Revenue Insight in Hospitality Domain

+## Summary

-Atliq Grands saw market share and revenue drop recently.
-To understand why, I made a Power BI dashboard using 3 months of data.
-It gave the Revenue team insights.
-Now, aiming to bounce back with a 20% boost in revenue and market share soon.
+Atliq Grands identified a loss in both market share and revenue over recent months.
+To diagnose the root causes of these setbacks, a data analysis solution was essential.
+I developed a comprehensive Power BI dashboard, leveraging three months' worth of data.
+The resulting dashboard empowered the Revenue team at Atliq Grands with valuable insights into their revenue trends, setting the stage for potential recovery.
+Through strategic actions informed by these insights, they aim to achieve a substantial 20% increase in both revenue and market share in the coming months.